Graduate Satisfactory Academic Progress

 • The student’s name and ID number.

 • A description of the corrective action taken by the student.
-The appeal should explain how the student’s circumstances have changed and the steps he has taken to facilitate his future success.
+The appeal should explain how the student’s circumstances have changed and the steps the student has taken to facilitate future success.

 Submission of an appeal does not guarantee reinstatement of eligibility for financial aid.
 Each appeal is reviewed on a case-by-case basis.
 All appeal decisions made by the Office of Financial Aid are final.